-Cold Resistance (Ex): The Bhaalspawn ignores the first 5 points of cold Cure Moderate Wounds (Sp): The Bhaalspawn can cast cure moderate wounds three times per day at a caster level equal to the Bhaalspawn's character level.
+Cold Resistance (Ex): The Bhaalspawn ignores the first 5 points of cold wounds three times per day at a caster level equal to the Bhaalspawn's character level.
+Damage Reduction (Su): The

-Damage Reduction (Su): The Bhaalspawn has damage reduction 5/silver.
+Bhaalspawn has damage reduction 5/silver.

 Darkness (Sp): The Bhaalspawn can cast darkness three times per day at a caster level equal to the Bhaalspawn's character level.